 Yes, but you will lose the fresh look and taste of the salsa.
 To freeze, store the mango salsa in an airtight container in the freezer for up to 3 months.
 Fully defrost it on the counter or in the fridge before serving.

 - Chill the mango salsa in the refrigerator for about 30 minutes before serving.
 This will bring the flavors together and enhance the taste.

 - Dice the mangoes into bite-sized pieces to be easily scooped up with a chip.
 Finely diced the vegetables as well.

-- Change out the mangoes for your favorite fruit, such as strawberries, pineapple, kiwi, etc. Or, include a mix of fruits.
+- Swap out the mangoes for your favorite fruit, such as strawberries, pineapple, kiwi, etc. Or, include a mix of fruits.

 - Dice up avocado, cucumber, or cherry tomatoes and toss them in the salsa as well.